SilasK/linebreaker/README.md

 # Linebreaker

+I created this tool because I couldn't find a reliable line breaking utility that works with Quarto markdown without altering headers, lists, or other formatting.
+This tool is conservative - it preserves your document structure and only adds line breaks when both the preceding and following text segments are sufficiently long.

+## Features
 Intelligent line breaking for Markdown and text files, with support for:
 - Citations in format `[@...]`
 - Decimal numbers